sustglobal/dev-center/jekyll/dataguide-staging.md

 ### Indicator

-The sea level rise indicator refers to the change in sea level from the changing climate across different climate scenarios.
+The sea level rise indicator refers to the change in sea level across different climate scenarios and is consistent with projections from the IPCC Sixth Assessment Report.
 We base our modeling of projected sea level rise on both climate model simulations and an asset’s distance to the coast.
-Projected sea level rise from CMIP6 climate models incorporates the effects of thermal expansion from warming of the ocean, since water expands as it warms, which is expected to be the primary component of future sea level rise, as well as secondary components such as the melting glaciers and ice caps, land subsidence and erosion, as well as changing ocean currents and salinity levels.
-Thus, our indicator provides a comprehensive picture of sea level rise.
-We center the sea level rise over the baseline period 1980-2010
+Projected sea level rise from CMIP6 climate models incorporates the effects of thermal expansion from warming of the ocean, melting of Greenland and Antarctic ice sheets, melting of glaciers and ice caps, and local land subsidence and rebound.
+Land elevation rebound, whereby land elevation increases in response to ice melt, is more common in high latitude, polar regions.

 We enable asset level assessments of exposure to physical hazard from sea level rise.
-We express sea level rise relative to a 1980-2010 baseline period for assets within 5km from the coast.
+We express sea level rise relative to a 1995-2014 baseline period for assets within 5km from the coast.
 An asset’s distance to the nearest coastline is derived using 0.01 degree resolution, satellite-derived estimates of coastline locations from NASA’s Ocean Color Group.
 Assets beyond 5km from the nearest coastline are assumed to have no sea level risk in our assessments, though we can change this 5km threshold if needed.
-Technically the coastline product is at 0.04 degree resolution, but the providers converted it to 0.01 degree using bilinear interpolation and say the uncertainty is up to 1km

 ## Water Stress